Excerpted from Migraine Brains

-respond badly to diagnoses of muscle tension headache.
-The labels of
+tend to respond badly to diagnoses of “tension” or

 “vascular” headache or “neurological disease” seem more respectable,